- “O Fortuna.” Science fiction novella, published as D. Llywelyn Jones in The Fantasist Issue 6, March 2018. Available for e-book purchase.

 - Tiresias.
-Novel, self-published, first edition November 2013.
+Novel, self-published as Devon Llywelyn Jones, first edition November 2013.
 Lambda Literary Award finalist.
 Print and digital editions available for purchase on Lulu as well as through other major online retailers or your local bookstore.

 Two stories woven and unraveled together: a young transgender student named Quinn helps his girlfriend escape from a violent home, while almost one hundred years prior, T. S. Eliot’s life is given a fictional retelling.
 Discovering for himself how abuse survivors can mirror their abusers’ behavior, Quinn finds himself mired in the continuing cycle over the course of two and a half years.
 A speculative romantic awakening for Eliot in Paris is derailed into his historically miserable first marriage.
 As four figures struggle with sexuality, destructive incompatibility, and the uncertain territory of trans-inclusive gender politics, the question becomes whether Quinn is trapped not only in one relationship, but also in a biography that is not his own… and a biography he himself has written.

 - “On Chelsea Manning and the Litmus Test of the Left Wing.”
 Article for Blast Bombshell, published August 23, 2013.